 OliOli – STEM and Creativity Camp

 Messy, loud, and secretly educational – OliOli’s summer camps are built around STEM and creative play for the younger age group.
-The pricing varies depending on the slot and duration, so check their site directly for 2026 packages.
+Pricing varies by slot and duration, so check their website directly for 2026 packages.

 - Price: AED 890-1,750 (~$242-$477) depending on slot